wp-plugins/flash-gallery/readme.txt

 [Older changelogs moved here](http://wordpress.org/extend/plugins/flash-gallery/changelog/).

 == Changelog ==

+= Changes in 1.4 (2010-10-25) =
+1. Halved the amount of markup generated!
+1. Fixed no-flash fallback
+1. Rewrote Flash-toggle to use query params instead of cookies
+1. Less JS, less HTML, less work - more speed all around!

 = Changes in 1.3.4 (2010-10-24) =
 1. Added support for keyboard input in fullscreen